How to Get a Project Management Certification: Your Guide

 This is a frequently asked question about certification, and the answer varies from person to person.

-There is no “one best choice” for project management qualifications, only the option that fits your needs precisely.
+There is no “best choice” for project management qualifications, only the option that fits your needs precisely.
 In order to find this certification, you’ll need to carry out some research.

 How Do I Get Certified?

-The certification process varies from certification to certification, but most boil down to a simple, 4-step process:
+The process varies from certification to certification, but most boil down to a simple, 4-step process:

 1. Attend Training

 Our project management courses range from 2 – 5 days, ensuring your training time is focused and intensive.